Zoom Student Guide

 In either case, you will need to install the Zoom application.

 Unless an instructor has created a UBC Zoom account for you, you will be constrained by the 40-minute limit on free Zoom accounts.
-There is unfortunately no option for students to request UBC Zoom accounts themselves.
+UBC currently does not offer students licensed UBC Zoom accounts, unless an instructor requests them due to a course need.

-If needed, you could use Microsoft Teams to host meetings instead.
+For longer meetings, you can use Microsoft Teams to host meetings instead.
 Microsoft Teams is an all-in-one collaboration tool that includes a web-conferencing feature, with meetings allowed to last a whole day.
-Everyone at UBC has access to Microsoft Teams.
+Everyone at UBC has access to Microsoft Teams for free.

-As of July 5, 2020, UBC's institutional Zoom account transitioned from U.S.-based hosting to Canadian-based hosting.
-This change means that no data about you is stored on servers outside of Canada for Zoom lectures or other academic sessions, so long as a) your instructor uses a UBC Zoom account to schedule the session and b) you do not attend the session while logged in to a free Zoom account.
+Since July 5, 2020, UBC's institutional Zoom account has used Canadian-based hosting.
+No data about you is stored on servers outside of Canada for Zoom lectures or other academic sessions, provided that

 If you have privacy concerns about Zoom, you may want to consider doing the following: